-T-wings are aerodynamic components of F1 cars that first appeared in the 2017 season.
-They help provide extra downforce, but the FIA changed the rules for the 2018 season onwards, and the T-wings on the current cars are much smaller and lower down.
+T-wings were aerodynamic components of F1 cars that first appeared in the 2017 season.
+They helped provide extra downforce, but the FIA changed the rules for the 2018 season onwards, and the current generation of F1 cars don’t have T-wings.

 The T-wings used in the 2017 season were some of the most cunning in terms of implementation, making use of a very small loophole in the FIA’s regulations.
 But looking back on them, just how did they work, and how effective were they at generating downforce?

-We have talked at length about aerodynamics and downforce in our article about bargeboards in F1 cars, but we will briefly go over the basics.
+We have talked at length about aerodynamics and downforce in our article about bargeboards in F1 cars (another complex component that’s no longer allowed), but we will briefly go over the basics again here.
 Essentially, aerodynamics is the discipline that involves how things move in air.
-If something is highly aerodynamic, it can move through the air with ease.
-In the case of a car, this means it can usually go quite fast without experiencing drag.

 Drag is exactly what it sounds like.
-It is the force that the air puts on the car, working in the opposite direction to that in which it is moving.
+It is the force that works in the opposite direction to that in which the car is moving as a result of an area of negative pressure behind the car.
 It effectively drags the car backwards while it drives forwards.
 Minimizing drag is key, as you want to be able to go as fast as possible in Formula 1.
-Thus, steps are taken to make things more aerodynamic.
+So, steps are taken to make things more aerodynamic.

 These steps tend to come in the form of different components on the car, such as the front and rear wings, as well as the general shape of the car too.
-Keeping things narrow and smooth, with as small a surface area facing the air in front of the car as possible is the best way to make it more aerodynamic.
+Keeping things narrow and smooth with generally small surface areas is key.
 But the car also needs to provide a lot of downforce.

-Downforce is another intuitive word, literally meaning the force of the air pressing down on the car.
+Downforce is another intuitive word, literally meaning the downward force pushing the car into the track (or sucking it to the track in the case of the ground effect).
 More downforce equals more grip, which means faster cornering, which means more successful races.
 To generate downforce, you usually need to introduce a bit of drag, and so it is from finding the balance between aerodynamics and downforce that the best F1 cars emerge.

 Searching For Loopholes

-Downforce is always one of the hardest issues that F1 teams concern themselves with, and so they are always looking for ways to get more downforce without losing power or speed through drag, and this often means scrutinizing the rule book to find areas they can exploit.
-One of these ways that the teams managed this was in 2017 with the T-wings.
+Downforce is always one of the main issues that F1 teams concern themselves with, and so they are always looking for ways to get more downforce without losing power or speed through excess drag, and this often means scrutinizing the rule book to find areas they can exploit.
+One of the ways that the teams managed this in 2017 was with T-wings.

 How Does The T-Wing Work On An F1 Car?

 With these basic descriptions of aerodynamics and downforce in mind, we can look at the T-wing as one of the components designed to find that perfect balance between the two.
-The structure of the T-wing isessentially the shape of the letter T at the back of the car, originally protruding taller than the rear wing but being much narrower.
-They come in many different shapes and sizes.
+The structure of the T-wing was essentially the shape of the letter T at the back of the car, originally protruding taller than the rear wing but being much narrower.
+They came in many different shapes and sizes.

 They arose due to an exploitable part of the FIA rulebook in 2017, which left this very specific area at the back of the car open to modification.
-The FIA did not intend for the drivers to modify this part of the car, and that is why they then changed the rules for the following seasons.
-However, we will touch more on that soon.
+The FIA did not intend for the teams to modify this part of the car, and that is why they then changed the rules for the following seasons.

-But the main benefit of the T-wing is the extra downforce that it generates.
-It is often referred to as free downforce, due to the fact that there isvery little dragcaused by the T-wing for the amount of downforce it provides.
-This amount of downforce isn’t huge, but relative to the size and shape of the wing itself it is very significant andmakes the T-wingsveryefficient.
+But the main benefit of the T-wing was the extra downforce that it generated.
+It was often referred to as ‘free’ downforce, due to the fact that there was very little drag caused by the T-wing for the amount of downforce it provided.
+This amount of downforce wasn’t huge, but relative to the size and shape of the wing itself it was very significant and made the T-wings very efficient.

-Basically, the shape of the T-wings means they have a very large aspect ratio.
+Basically, the shape of the T-wings meant they had a very large aspect ratio.
 This is something you may have heard of in terms of screens, such as on a phone, laptop or TV.
-In terms of the T-wing it basically means it is much wider than it is deep, meaning it can provide a relatively large amount of downforce without impeding the airflow over the car too much.
+In terms of the T-wing, it basically meant it was much wider than it was deep, meaning it could provide a relatively large amount of downforce without impeding the airflow over the car too much.

 More Efficient Than The Rear Wing

 This can be compared to the rear wing.
-The rear wing on an F1 car generates a huge amount of downforce, with estimates putting it above 25% of the total amount generated by the car.
-However, this comes with a price, with the wing having a much lower aspectratio than the T-wing.
+The rear wing on an F1 car generates a huge amount of downforce, with estimates (at the time) putting it above 25% of the total amount generated by the car.
+However, this comes with a price, with the wing having a much lower aspect ratio than the T-wing.
 In other words, it is wider, but it is also deeper, having a larger footprint against the airflow over the car.

-This is where DRS comes in, about which you can read more by checking out our article on DRS.
-DRS effectively splits the rear wing into two, and thus the aspect ratio of each part increases and it becomes more aerodynamic at the expense of lost downforce.
+This is where DRS comes in, and you can learn more about that by checking out our article on DRS.
+DRS effectively splits the rear wing into two, and so the aspect ratio of each part increases and it becomes more aerodynamic at the expense of lost downforce.
 But the T-wing didn’t generate much drag at all, so why was it then outlawed midway through the 2017 season?

 Why Was The T-Wing Banned?

 Although the FIA did ban the use of the T-wing in 2017, it was only to be implemented at the end of the season.
 This meant that teams continued to develop their own T-wing concepts.
-But come 2018, the large T-wingswere mostly gone, with some taking on a lower profile shape on the rear wing supports, and we will explain this in the next section.
+But come 2018, the large T-wings were mostly gone, with some taking on a lower profile shape on the rear wing supports, and I will explain this in the next section.

-But problems started to occur quite early on in 2017, with teams struggling with vibration coming from the T-wings, and they were prone to a lot of wobbling.
+But problems started to occur quite early on in 2017, with teams struggling with vibrations coming from the T-wings, and they were prone to a lot of wobbling.
 In several cases, the T-wings fell off the cars.
-This happened in Bahrain when Valtteri Bottas’ T-wing came off his car and then Max Verstappen drove over it, causing thousands of dollars’ worth of damage to the underside of his car.
+This happened in Bahrain, when Valtteri Bottas’ T-wing came off his car and then Max Verstappen drove over it, causing thousands of dollars’ worth of damage to the underside of his Red Bull.

 They Fell Off

-This was only in a free practice session, but Bottas’ wing fell off a week later in China, and this prompted yet more calls for them to be banned.
-They seemed to present a reasonable safety hazard, but importantly an expensive one as well.
+This was only in a free practice session, but Bottas’ T-wing fell off again a week later in China, and this prompted yet more calls for them to be banned.
+They seemed to present a safety hazard, but importantly it was an expensive one as well.
 The FIA has spent a lot of time trying to bring the cost of the sport down, and T-wings were not helping this matter.

-Thus, after the 2017 season the big T-wings were never seen again.
+After the 2017 season, the big T-wings were never seen again.
 This received mixed reviews from drivers, teams and fans, as the extra downforce was always going to be a difficult thing to let go of.
 But this does not mean they did not return to F1 in some form or another, as teams are always looking to innovate in order to get the edge over their opponents in any small ways that they can.

 The New T-Wings

 Although the FIA banned the T-wings of the 2017 season, the rules surrounding them left room for yet more exploitation.
-The sometimes-absurd looking tall T-wings of 2017 did disappear, but the current ones have migrated down lower, onto the supports of the rear wings themselves.
-This does seem to change their effects, although they are still useful.
+The sometimes-absurd looking tall T-wings of 2017 did disappear, but they simply migrated down lower from 2018, onto the supports of the rear wings themselves.
+This did seem to change their effects, although they were still useful.

-Their new migrated position still allows them to generate extra downforce, but it is somewhat less so than in their previous elevated position.
-Their main purpose now does appear to be the conditioning of the air flow over the rear wing.
-As they are now level with or below the rear wings in terms of height, their effects on the airflow over them are much greater.
+Their new migrated position still allowed them to generate extra downforce, but it was somewhat less so than in their previous elevated position.
+Their main purpose therefore appeared to now be the conditioning of the airflow over the rear wing.
+As they were now level with or below the rear wings in terms of height, their effects on the airflow over them were much greater.

 Not Always Used

-But teams really do pick and choose when to use them.
-As their effects are still being observed and as each track requires a different setup, their usage has not been constant this season.
-Some tracks that require more downforce for the fast corners do tend to see more T-wings appear, but it is clear that some of the teams are not concerned with them, and they put their focus elsewhere on the car.
+But teams picked and chose when to use them.
+As their effects were still being observed and as each track required a different setup, their usage was not constant during a season.
+At tracks that required more downforce for the fast corners, we tended to see more T-wings on show, but it was clear that some of the teams were not concerned with them, and they put their focus elsewhere on the car.

 The T-wing was an aerodynamic and downforce component added to F1 cars during the 2017 season, which arose due to a loophole in the rulebook.
 It was an efficient provider of downforce, but due to their proneness to falling off and the safety hazard and financial risk they presented to the teams, they were banned for the 2018 season onwards.